Where to Study Project Management as a Beginner

 To ensure that you're spending your time on a quality training course, look for education providers that are part of the Project Management Institute's official Registered Education Provider program.
 Most reputable sites will display the PMI REP badge on their course pages to prove their affiliation with PMI.

 Here are a few questions to ask when evaluating project management courses:

 - Who is the instructor for the course, and what’s their level of experience?

-- Do they offer a preview of the syllabus so you can get an idea of exactly what the course offers, and how it will benefit you?
+- Do they offer a preview of the syllabus to give you an idea of what the course offers and how it will benefit you?